Tim Fitzpatrick | MS, PLPC

 I struggled and struggled to succeed in my first career choice.
 I didn’t find it valuable and neither did anyone I cared about.
 Big business is not something I'm interested in, and my career choice had me headed that way.
 How could I feel valuable myself if I didn’t feel that anybody else found me valuable?
 Luckily, I realized quickly that I was headed in the wrong direction and needed to do something else.
 This change has proven to be very rewarding.
 I'm way more confident in and comfortable with myself, which is truly a great feeling!

-Tim is under ongoing supervision provided by Tara Vossenkemper (2012026531), founder and clinical therapist with The Counseling Hub, LLC.
+Tim is under ongoing supervision provided by Tara Vossenkemper (2012026531), founder and owner with The Counseling Hub, LLC.